 About Me

-Since October 2021, I am a PhD student with the Clinical Brain Network and Brain Modelling groups at QIMR Berghofer.
-I am researching how activity in the brain can be described with physics-based models, with aims of describing pathology and treatments with non-invasive stimulation techniques.
+I am currently doing my PhD with the Brain Modelling group at QIMR Berghofer, and Optical Micromanipulation Group at the University of Queensland.
+I am investigating how wave models can describe brain activity, with aims of describing pathology and treatments with non-invasive stimulation techniques.

-Previous to this, I completed my Bachelor of Advanced Science degree at the University of Queensland where I undertook a wide variety of research projects in laser physics, machine learning, critical phenomena and neuroscience.
+Previous to this, I completed my Bachelor of Advanced Science (Physics) at the University of Queensland where I am grateful to have explored a wide variety of projects in laser physics, machine learning, electrophysiology, critical phenomena, and neuroscience.
+From 2021-2023, I was employed to perform modelling for the COVID-19 epidemic, and fortunate enough to work alongside scientists and government to inform policy.

-I have been tutoring a variety of subjects at the University of Queensland since 2019.
-This includes practical laboratories and coding along with more traditional mathematics and physics classes.
-My approach is to deliver the content with passion and inspire students to engage with their studies.
+I have a passion for tutoring, and have worked at the University of Queensland since 2019.
+I have tutored practical laboratories and coding, along with more traditional mathematics and physics classes.
+My approach is to provide a curiosity-led classroom, and inspire students to engage with their studies.
+I have also worked privately with primary and high-school students, specializing in neurodivergence education, and extension.

 An example of my current work on cortical eigenmodes is below: